Get Maintouch

 How Detection Actually Works

 Google doesn't run your content through an AI detector.
-They track what happens after someone clicks your result.
-Pages with under 30 seconds dwell time send a clear signal: this didn't answer the query.
-When that pattern repeats across dozens of pages, your site's quality score drops.
+It tracks engagement: bounce rate, time on page, and SERP click-through behavior.
+Pages with under 30 seconds dwell time send a clear signal the page didn't answer the query, and once that pattern repeats across dozens of pages, your site's quality score drops.
+I've seen posts ranking position 4-6 with 8% click-through rates because users scan the snippet, recognize the AI pattern, and skip to the next result.

 Content fingerprinting catches passages repeated across sites.
 When 500 pages publish the same three-paragraph explanation of a concept, Google clusters them as duplicates and picks winners based on domain authority and freshness.
 Your AI-generated content isn't unique if it matches what ChatGPT told everyone else.
 The algorithm spots identical sentence structures, repeated transitional phrases, and copy-pasted explanations even when individual words differ.